Andrettin/Wyrmsun/readme.txt

 * Interface
 - Renamed the "Quests" screen to "Legacy Quests", to better reflect that these are missions in an old format, and which are supposed to be eventually updated to the Scenario mode.

+* Units
+- When randomly moving, people-averse fauna units will no longer enter a tile with an owner if their current tile is in an unowned one.
+In effect, this means that e.g. wyrms will not wander into settled areas if they start off in an unsettled one until their starting area itself is settled.

 -----------------------------------------------------------------------
 - 4.1.2
 -----------------------------------------------------------------------